 How i’ve grown and what I’ve learned in 2016.

 What has living through 2016 revealed to you?
 What have you accomplished in the different areas of your life? how have you grown, what have you’ve learned, especially those tougher lessons. are you evolving?

 (breathe, steady and evenly) What obstacles have you overcome… what have you gained?
 Where have you surprised yourself in your strength?

-What are the important changes you’ll bring forward into the new year.
-What are the high points, peak moments, sweet memories you’ll savor.
-Take some time with this, We’ll squeeze every last bit of goodness from 2105 before moving on.
+Take some time with this, We’ll squeeze every last bit of goodness from 2016 before moving on.
 These waves live on.